dhis2/dhis2-docs/src/commonmark/en/content/user/control-data-quality.md

 2. Select data set(s).

-3. Select **Parent organisation unit**.
+3. Select **Organisation units**.

-    All children of the organisation unit will be included.
-The analysis is made on raw data "under" the parent organisation unit, not on aggregated data.
+    Multiple organisation units can be selected.
+The analysis is made on raw data “under” the organisation unit, not on aggregated data.

 4. Select **From date** and **To date**.